pyscf/pyscf.github.io/source/quickstart.rst

 External Approximate Full Configuration Interaction Solvers
 -----------------------------------------------------------

 Besides the exact solvers discussed :ref:`earlier <FCI>`, a number of highly efficient approximate solvers for use in CASCI and CASSCF calculations may also be employed via their interfaces in PySCF.
-For instance, the `StackBlock <https://sanshar.github.io/Block/>`_ code from Sandeep Sharma's group @ University of Colorado Boulder can be used as an optimized DMRG solver to perform parallel DMRGSCF calculations across several processes (cf. `dmrg/01-dmrg_casscf_with_stackblock.py <https://github.com/pyscf/pyscf/blob/master/examples/dmrg/01-dmrg_casscf_with_stackblock.py>`_):
+For instance, the `StackBlock <https://github.com/sanshar/StackBlock>`_ code can be used as an optimized DMRG solver to perform parallel DMRGSCF calculations across several processes (cf. `dmrg/01-dmrg_casscf_with_stackblock.py <https://github.com/pyscf/pyscf/blob/master/examples/dmrg/01-dmrg_casscf_with_stackblock.py>`_):

   >>> from pyscf import dmrgscf
   >>> import os